dreamcatcher-tech/network/Inbox/2023-01-18 1450 import as a storybook component.md

 CollectionsList could have an import function

+How to make the import easy, and the same as the fake data ?

 ## Fake data generation
 Run a batch script.
 Click a download button to cause the import to run.